 Head home full of good food and good vibes and dream of your next visit to Calistoga!

-Noteworthy: Grab takeout from Buster’s BBQ, Cal Mart Deli, Palisades Deli, Napa Valley Heritage Catering or Sushi Mambo and head to Old Faithful Geyser for a picnic, some bocce ball and to say hello to the Tennessee Fainting Goats on property
+Noteworthy: Grab takeout from Buster’s BBQ, Cal Mart Deli, Palisades Eatery, Napa Valley Heritage Catering or Sushi Mambo and head to Old Faithful Geyser for a picnic, some bocce ball and to say hello to the Tennessee Fainting Goats on property